-What are common symptoms of TMJ disorders?
+What are Common Symptoms of TMJ Disorder?

-Ear pain: Nearly half of patients with a TMJ disorder notice ear aching and do not have ear infection.
-The ear pain is usually described as being in front of or below the ear.
+- Ear pain Nearly half of the patients searching “TMJ chiropractor near me” on Google notice ear aching and do not have an ear infection.
+The ear pain usually affects the front or lower part of the ear.

 - Sounds Grinding, crunching, or popping sounds often occur when you have a TMJ disorder.
 It’s one of the common complaints of patients seeking jaw adjustment chiropractic care.